yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

   nav: "tutorials"
 ---

 The global solver [BMIBNB](/solver/bmibnb) is a YALMIP-based implementation of a standard spatial branch-and-bound strategy.
-If you are unfamiliar with the basic ideas in a branch & bound solver, you should try to find an [introduction](https://en.wikipedia.org/wiki/Branch_and_bound) first.
+If you are unfamiliar with the basic ideas in a branch & bound solver, you should try to find an [introduction](https://en.wikipedia.org/wiki/Branch_and_bound) first and then perhaps check out the article on [global optimization](/globaloptimization)

 # A branch & bound solver